bcarls03/gathergrove-backend/README.md

 ## 🧭 Users API Overview

 The **Users API** manages profile documents in Firestore for authenticated GatherGrove users.
-All routes are secured with Firebase Authentication and only operate on the caller’s own document.
+All routes are secured with Firebase Authentication and only operate on the caller’s own document (unless admin).

 ### 🔐 Authentication